Docker Push to ECR "repository does not exist" - Create the Repo First

 Confirm the account id and region in the image reference match where the repo lives.

-aws ecr describe-repositories --repository-names api --region us-east-1How to prevent it
+aws ecr describe-repositories --repository-names api --region us-east-1Authenticate in the job, not in the image

 - Create ECR repositories as part of infrastructure provisioning.